kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 - *implementation defined*

 Input:
-- `position` - identifier of RS row, which should be read
+- `position` - identifier of RS row, which should be cleaned
 - `start` - signal to start operation

 Output: